-- Her creative writing has appeared in Aeon Magazine, The Millions, Michigan Quarterly Review, Pleiades Magazine, Gulf Coast Journal, Kyoto Journal, River Teeth/Beautiful Things, Hedgehog Review, Entropy, Dillydoun Review, the Rumpus, etc.
+- Stories and essays have appeared in Lithub, Aeon Magazine, The Millions, Michigan Quarterly Review, Pleiades Magazine, Gulf Coast Journal, Kyoto Journal, River Teeth/Beautiful Things, Hedgehog Review, Entropy, Dillydoun Review, the Rumpus, etc.

 - Her short story “Bare Bones” won the 2020 Calvino Prize, judged by Joyce Carol Oates